 French Toast Strata with Raspberries

 One of the best brunch dishes around has got to be the strata.
 Call it what you will, bread pudding, breakfast casserole, baked French toast.
-It goes by many names, and comes in almost a million variations (I counted).
+It goes by many names and comes in almost a million variations (I counted).

-My raspberries and cream version here has always struck me as kind of a lady-like breakfast strata.
+My French toast strata is a raspberry and cream version and has always struck me as kind of lady-like breakfast strata.
 It's sweet, I think it's pretty, it has pink berries and a sprinkle of confectioners' sugar to make it nice.